-In the early days of Hip Hop rappers rhymes where not as complex as they are today.
-This is simply because in the mid to late 70’s Hip Hop music was still in it’s infancy stages and was only a few years old at the time.
-Just like anything else in life things need time in order to grow and multiple and the evolution of Hip Hop is no exception.
+In the early days of Hip Hop rappers, rhymes were not as complex as they are today.
+This is simply because in the mid to late ’70s Hip Hop music was still in its infancy stages and was only a few years old at the time.
+Just like anything else in life things need time in order to grow and multiply and the evolution of Hip Hop is no exception.

 Raising The Bar

 Brooklyn, New York native Big Daddy Kane didn’t stop pushing the limits of his craft with just lyrics.
-He also began to incorporate live dance choreography, theatrics and tailored made costumes into his performances which was unheard of for rappers at the time.
-These additions added a lot of entertainment value to his performances which lead to him selling out two shows at the world famous Apollo Theater for women only which revolutionized the way Hip Hop shows were performed.
+He also began to incorporate live dance choreography, theatrics and tailored made costumes into his performances which were unheard of for rappers at the time.
+These additions added a lot of entertainment value to his performances which lead to him selling out two shows at the world-famous Apollo Theater for women only which revolutionized the way Hip Hop shows were performed.

 Another way that Kane separated himself from the rest was his appearance.
 It was normal in those days for rappers to be rockin t-shirts and jeans.
-However Kane liked to wear designer suites and stayed with a fresh high top cut with a line cut into it.
-He was also know for cutting lines into one of his eyebrows.
+However, Kane liked to wear designer suits and stayed with a fresh high top cut with a line cut into it.
+He was also known for cutting lines into one of his eyebrows.
 This gave him a look that made him stand out visually from the rest.

 Big Daddy Kane is a pioneer.
-He is someone who’s self confidence and security caused him to push the boundaries of his craft to new limits no one else had done before causing him to be years ahead of his time.
-He wasn’t afraid to be himself and try new things such as fusing R&B with Hip Hop, sporting classy suites, incorporating dancing into his routines and even putting on shows for women only!
+He is someone whose self-confidence and security caused him to push the boundaries of his craft to new limits no one else had done before causing him to be years ahead of his time.
+He wasn’t afraid to be himself and try new things such as fusing R&B with Hip Hop, sporting classy suites, incorporating dancing into his routines, and even putting on shows for women only!
 Even when the Gangster Rap scene shot up in the mid 80’s he never conformed to it because he didn’t believe in encouraging violence and calling women out their name.
-And at the height of his career he wasn’t afraid to reach out and help others by sharing the platform he worked so hard to create.
+And at the height of his career, he wasn’t afraid to reach out and help others by sharing the platform he worked so hard to create.
 There’s no way I could effectively write one article to embody all the reasons why I consider Big Daddy Kane to be great.
-But hopefully I was able to scratch the surface well enough for the newer generation to fathom why Big Daddy Kane is truly a legend among us.
+But hopefully, I was able to scratch the surface well enough for the newer generation to fathom why Big Daddy Kane is truly a legend among us.

 How Did I Do?